 - 1. Experimenter inserts User Lockout Beam Blocker. - 2.
-Experimenter inserts wall plug and viewer to protect experimental setup if beam key is handed back to Operator or Beam Physicist. - 3.
-Experimenter in Charge informs Operator in Charge or Beam Physicist that the beam has been relinquished and hands beam key to Operator or Beam Physicist.
+Experimenter inserts wall plug and viewer to protect experimental setup if key is handed back to Operator in Charge or Beam Physicist. - 3.
+Experimenter in Charge informs Operator in Charge or Beam Physicist that the beam has been relinquished and hands key to Operator in Charge or Beam Physicist. - 4.
+Operator in Charge or Beam Physicist inserts beam key into console key lock and turns beam key to 'enable' position. - 5.
+If handed key, Operator in Charge inserts Z001 before tuning.